Prostate Cancer: Glossary

 Urologist: a doctor who specializes in treatment of the urinary tract for men and women, and the genital organs for males

 Vacuum erection device: a cylinder that is placed over the penis to treat impotence.
 The air is pumped out of the cylinder, which draws blood into the penis and causes an erection.
 The erection is maintained by slipping a band off the base of the cylinder and onto the base of the penis.

 Viagra: an oral drug or pill used to treat erectile dysfunction (also known as sildenafil).
 Other drugs like Viagra include Cialis (tadalafil) and Levitra (vardenafil).

 Void: to urinate

 Voiding dysfunction: difficulty urinating

-Watchful waiting: an approach used for localized, slow-growing prostate cancer involving regular checkups instead of immediate treatment
+Watchful waiting: an approach used for slow-growing prostate cancer that involves regular checkups instead of immediate treatment.

 Can't find the health information you’re looking for?